 When all customer needs and designed requirements are fully defined, you can start to generate multiple design solutions, or concepts.
 This procedure was described in detail earlier.
 The next step is to choose only one solution that matches the initial requirements and specifications in a best way.

-The principles of selecting evaluation criteria were presented in the previous sections.
 Evaluation criteria may be used as well as optimization criteria when optimization is parts of the design process.
-Here an example of a practical approach to the selection process is given.

 Returning to the selection of the concept to develop, you may use an evaluation procedure consisting of the three major steps:

 - Screening, that takes place after the brainstorming session.
-Here, the team must eliminate all those concepts that are not feasible, too extravagant or fall out of the norms and practices adopted in the industry.
+Here, the team must eliminate all those concepts that are not feasible.

-- Comparison, where all remaining concepts must be evaluated and compared in compliance with the adopted evaluation criteria; advantages and disadvantages of each concept must be considered.
+- Comparison, where all remaining concepts must be evaluated and compared in compliance with the adopted evaluation criteria.

 One of the most effective tools for the selection among several candidate design options is the Pugh matrix.
 The matrix is built when evaluation criteria are identified and clearly defined.